reprodev/GIPHY-Linker/README.md

 ## Instructions

+1. Download and run the GIPHY-Linker.PS1 file

-1. Go to giphy.com or your fave GIF site and find a GIF
+2. Go to giphy.com or your fave GIF site and find a GIF

 ![01-Giphy-Linker](https://github.com/reprodev/GIPHY-Linker/assets/8764255/d8874c27-7afe-4ece-b582-abce3131bc17)

-2. Click Share on the GIF and copy the 'Copy GIF Link'
+3. Click Share on the GIF and copy the 'Copy GIF Link'

 ![02-Giphy-Linker](https://github.com/reprodev/GIPHY-Linker/assets/8764255/17c8d4d5-4807-44bd-9e0b-90f8e998932f)

 ![03-Giphy-Linker](https://github.com/reprodev/GIPHY-Linker/assets/8764255/d2de6e63-9edb-4737-bd9a-04b70b9dd0c0)

-3. Paste the link into the box in GIPHY Linker
+4. Paste the link into the box in GIPHY Linker

 ![04-Giphy-Linker](https://github.com/reprodev/GIPHY-Linker/assets/8764255/d2085c5a-5b73-40de-ab9c-23fb8ea4e4ab)

-4. Click 'Convert into Markdown with HTML' to create the HTML code for your Blog with your chosen GIF
+5. Click 'Convert into Markdown with HTML' to create the HTML code for your Blog with your chosen GIF

 ![05-Giphy-Linker](https://github.com/reprodev/GIPHY-Linker/assets/8764255/9ca56252-54ed-4532-85c6-7242bb857ba9)

-5. Use 'Copy HTML' to copy the link to your clipboard
+6. Use 'Copy HTML' to copy the link to your clipboard

 ![06-Giphy-Linker](https://github.com/reprodev/GIPHY-Linker/assets/8764255/ae978b2c-1698-4155-8009-a2a9202711ae)

-6. Paste your HTML line of code into your blog like normal
+7. Paste your HTML line of code into your blog like normal

 ![07-Giphy-Linker](https://github.com/reprodev/GIPHY-Linker/assets/8764255/c8068261-03f8-47a5-b81f-d5a097e96255)

-7. Use 'Clear' to reset the form and start again
+8. Use 'Clear' to reset the form and start again

 # Finally!